Tutorial: Trawling cultivates for squid (mediation)

 Figure 1.
 A simple flow chart (Ecopath > Output > Tools > Ecopath flow diagram) of a food web model designed to demonstrate how trawling may cultivate the ocean bottom for squid.
 Y-axis indicate trophic levels while the group circles perceived as round spheres (like real footballs) are proportional to group biomasses.

 To model such a development, we develop a simple model illustrating how EwE can be used to analyze fisheries ecological issues.
 Open EwE, and Menu > File > New to create a new model.
 Then select Ecopath > Input > Basic input, and you will have a spreadsheet with only one group (Detritus) listed as you start out.
 Now click Define Groups > Insert until you have at least eight rows.
-Then write the group names for each of the functional groups from Table 1, and click in the Producer column for macro algae and phytoplankton and macro-algae groups.
+Then write the group names for each of the functional groups from Table 1, and click in the Producer column for the phytoplankton and macro-algae groups.
 Now select ‘OK’ and the model will be saved.

 Table 1.
 Basic input parameters for the trawl-squid model.
 B is biomass (in t km-2), P/B is production/biomass ratio (year-1), Q/B is consumption/biomass ratio (year-1), and EE is the ‘ecotrophic efficiency’, expressing the proportion of the production for which the fate is explained based on the model.
 The EE is typically used to check for mass-balance in the model.